back

 -

-seek the end to colonial capitalism and uplift collective work, cooperativism, and community stewardship of institutions and land
+seek the end of colonial capitalism and uplift collective work, mutualism, cooperativism, and community stewardship of institutions and land

 -